davidjbuchanan/MS4-LiveStrong/README.md

     - this is a standard home app with a 404 view and url.
 The toasts and message section was taken from Code Institute's [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1) repo.

 - **Products app and Profiles app**
-    - ckz8780 [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1) apps were used in its entirety aside from styling.
+    - ckz8780 [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1) apps were used in its entirety aside from styling and the adition of an admin.py for the profiles app.

 ### README
 - **Template and content**